detroit-labs/send-hipchat-message/README.md

 ruby send_message_to_room.rb 12345_roomname@conf.hipchat.com "Get up and stretch."
 ```

-We use `crontab` to schedule reminders to send the get up notiication.
+We use `crontab` to schedule reminders to send the get up notification.
 We made a script to call the Ruby script to send the message.
 We didn't commit this, because it contains sensitive information, such as the room `XMPP JID`.

 **GOTCHYA**: Since this Ruby script has dependencies, they need to be installed in the environment in which cron runs.
 To do this, use the command `rvm cron setup` to setup the `rvm` environment inside the cron environment.